huijing/slides/63-moz-roadshow-eu-2019/README.md

 - for the keyword values of `auto-fit` and `auto-fill`, the inspector also makes it much easier to understand what they actually do
 - they are used in the context of the `repeat()` function and make use of the fact that the browser knows how large its own viewport is and hence, is best positioned to generate the perfect number of grid tracks to fill up that space
 - the example here asks the browser to generate as many columns with a minimum width of 6ems that can fit into the available space
-- this example only has 5 grid items though, so when the viewport is much larger than 30ems, we can see the difference between the 2 values
+- there are only has 5 grid items though, so when the viewport is much larger than 30ems, we can see the difference between the 2 values
 - with `auto-fill`, empty tracks still take up space on the grid
 - with `auto-fit` though, these empty tracks are collapsed and the grid items grow, because of the max value of `1fr`, and fill up the empty space instead
+- so depending on what design you have in mind, you've got options

 ---